The Broken Tea Cup

 “What’s that?” asked his mother.

-Gran, you and I made her broken tea cup matter too much,” answered Julan as he looked out the window, wishing the world was a nicer place.
+A tea cup is just a tea cup,” declared Julan as he looked out the window while wishing the world was a nicer place.

 13